Search the Health Library

 - Screening mammograms – Annual screening mammograms are recommended for women who are 40 years or older, or for younger women with specific risk factors for breast cancer.
 You don’t have to have any signs or symptoms of a breast abnormality in order to receive a screening; they are used for the early detection of breast cancer and other breast health issues.
 Eighty percent of tumors found during a mammogram are benign.
 Screenings are also recommended for a period of time as follow-up care after breast cancer treatment.

-- Diagnostic mammograms – You will be referred for this type of mammogram if you have a breast mass or other breast abnormality (found during a breast self-exam or by your physician), or if you have other symptoms of changing breast tissue.
+- Diagnostic mammograms – You will be referred for this type of mammogram if you have an abnormality on your screening mammogram or if you have a breast mass or other breast change (found during a breast self-exam or by your physician).
+Diagnostic imaging may include mammograms with extra compression or magnification, mammograms shot from different angles, or breast ultrasound.

 Additional Imaging after a Screening Mammogram